wp-plugins/cyclone-slider-2/README.txt

 === Cyclone Slider 2 ===
 Contributors: kosinix
 Donate link: http://www.codefleet.net/donate/
-Tags: slider, slideshow, wordpress-slider, wordpress-slideshow, cycle 2, jquery, responsive, translation-ready, custom-post, cyclone-slider
+Tags: slider, slideshow, drag-and-drop, wordpress-slider, wordpress-slideshow, cycle 2, jquery, responsive, translation-ready, custom-post, cyclone-slider
 Requires at least: 3.5
 Tested up to: 3.6
 Stable tag: 2.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create responsive slideshows with ease.
-Built for both developers and non-developers.
+Create and manage sliders with ease.
+Built for both casual users and developers.

 == Description ==

-Cyclone Slider 2 is an easy to use slider plugin for WordPress.
+Cyclone Slider 2 is an easy-to-use slider plugin for WordPress.
 It leverages WordPress' built-in features.
-It uses custom post for the slideshow, custom fields to store settings, and media uploader for the images.
-It also uses a template system that allows developers to easily customize the slideshow to their needs.
-Its simple yet flexible.
+It uses custom post for the slider, custom fields to store settings, and media uploader for the images.
+It also uses a template system that allows developers to easily customize the look and behavior of the slider.
+It's a simple and flexible slider plugin.

 = Features: =
 * Very easy to use interface!
 Blends seamlessly with your WordPress workflow.
+Seriously!
+[Checkout the screenshots](http://wordpress.org/plugins/cyclone-slider-2/screenshots/).
+* Every project is unique.
+To address this issue Cyclone Slider 2 has a template system that allow developers to easily customize the slider appearance and behavior.
+* Responsive slider for responsive and fluid websites.
 * Supports image, video, and custom HTML slides.
 * Powered by [Cycle 2](http://jquery.malsup.com/cycle2/), the most flexible jQuery slideshow plugin.
-* A template system that allow developers to easily customize the slideshow appearance and behavior.
 * Customizable tile transition effects.
 * Ability to add per-slide transition effects.
-* Unlimited slideshows.
+* Unlimited sliders.
-* Unique settings for each slideshow.
+* Unique settings for each slider.
 * Supports random slide order.
-* Shortcode for displaying slideshows anywhere in your site.
+* Shortcode for displaying sliders anywhere in your site.
 * Ability to import images from NextGEN (NextGEN must be installed and active).
 * Translation ready.
 * Ability to use qTranslate quick tags for slide title and descriptions (qTranslate must be installed and active).
 * Allows title and alt to be specified for each slide images.
-* Comes with a widget to display your slideshow easily in widget areas.
+* Comes with a widget to display your slider easily in widget areas.
 * It's totally FREE!

 = Homepage =